Coresignal logo

 types of predictive modeling

 All types of predictive models fall into two categories: parametric and non-parametric.
-Parametric models base their predictive power on specific sets of parameters, such as discrete numbers.
+Parametric models base their predictive power on specific parameters, such as discrete numbers.

-On the other hand, non-parametric predictive models require data from sources that don’t operate with specific factors or sets of parameters.
+Conversely, non-parametric predictive models require data from sources that don't fit with specific factors or sets of parameters.

-With that in mind, let’s briefly explain common predictive modeling types.
+With that in mind, let's explain common predictive modeling types.

 Gradient-boosted model

 This predictive model generates rankings based on several related decision trees by building one tree at a time.
-It fixes errors from the first tree to build upon and create another enhanced one.
+It fixes errors from the first tree and builds upon them to create another enhanced one.

 A gradient-boosted model enables you to build several decision trees depending on your needs.
 This model is perfect for predicting potential search engine results.